 Choosing a career and finding a job are important life choices.
 Having CF shouldn’t limit your choice but there are a few extra things to consider.
 Your fieldworker is a good person to talk with if you need some advice about a particular career, as is your CF team.

 It’s up to you to decide who you want to share information about your health with.
 Some people applying for jobs choose not to disclose a health condition with prospective employers, others may choose to do so.

-There are some situations where people have a legal responsibility to reveal a health disorder – and that’s when a health condition could put you or someone else at risk (mentally or physically), or when it could impact on your ability to do the job required.
+There are some situations where people have a legal responsibility to reveal a health condition, especially if it could put you or someone else at risk (mentally or physically), or when it could impact your ability to do the job required.
 Some corporate employment contracts also require a medical to be completed prior to starting work, regardless of the person's health status.Download A guide to cystic fibrosis for employers